 Sustainable viticulture is applying the principles and practices of sustainable agriculture in the vineyard.
-In the words of the American Agronomy Society, "A sustainable agriculture is one that, over the long term, enhances environmental quality and the resource base on which agriculture depends; provides for basic human food and fiber needs; is economically viable; and enhances the quality of life for farmers and society as a whole."
+In the words of the American Agronomy Society, "A sustainable agriculture is one that, over the long term, enhances environmental quality and the resource base on agriculture depends; provides for basic human food and fiber needs; is economically viable; and enhances the quality of life for farmers and society as a whole."

 1Hoffman, M, A Hillis, and M Lubell.
 2011.
 "2011 Lodi Winegrape Grower Survey: Report of Results."
-Lodi Winegrape Commission. http://environmentalpolicy.ucdavis.edu/files/cepb/IPM Newsletter 0.pdf http://environmentalpolicy.ucdavis.edu/files/cepb/Lodi%20program%20perceptions_0.pdf
+Lodi Winegrape Commission. environmentalpolicy.ucdavis.edu/files/cepb/IPM Newsletter 0.pdf

 2Hillis, A, M Lubell, and M Hoffman.
 2011.
 "Winegrower Perceptions of Sustainability Programs in Lodi, California."
-Center for Environmental Policy and Behavior, UC Davis.
+Center for Environmental Policy and Behavior, UC Davis. environmentalpolicy.ucdavis.edu/files/cepb/Lodi%20program%20perceptions 0.pdf

-The research also provides insight into whether Lodi Rules is achieving one of its fundamental goals: to support grower implementation of sustainability practices3.
+The research also provides insight into whether LODI RULES is achieving one of its fundamental goals: to support grower implementation of sustainability practices3.
 The data suggests that this goal is, indeed, being realized.
-Table 2 (on the following page) reports that Lodi Rules certified growers implement 58% of sustainability practices included in the survey while noncertified growers implement 33%.
-Backed by this research, we are proud to report that the Certified Green seal represents growers who go above and beyond to ensure the sustainability of our industry.
+Table 2 (on the following page) reports that LODI RULES certified growers implement 58% of sustainability practices included in the survey while noncertified growers implement 33%.
+Backed by this research, we are proud to report that the LODI RULES certified green seal represents growers who go above and beyond to ensure the sustainability of our industry.

-Wineries have played a key role in growing the Lodi Rules program.
-Approximately 25 wineries now produce over 120 wines with labels bearing the Lodi Rules certified sustainable seal.
-In 2007, Michael David Winery of Lodi was the first winery to offer a price premium for grapes produced in Lodi Rules certified vineyards.
-In 2011, Michael David started purchasing grapes from Lodi Rules vineyards exclusively, and Bogle Vineyards, along with their Clarksburg winery, followed suit in 2017.
-Bogle Vineyards and LangeTwins Winery and Vineyards of Lodi also offer a price premium.
-The future success of Lodi Rules depends on further wineries recognizing the merits of the program and incentivizing grower sustainability practices.
-One major benefit of Lodi Rules to a grape buyer is that the sustainability Standards Binder acts as a tool for quality viticultural communication between the grower and the buyer - in other words, there is inherent value in certification-level record keeping, above and beyond the sustainability benefits.
+Wineries play a key role in growing the LODI RULES program.
+Over 60 wineries produce hundreds of wines with labels bearing a LODI RULES, CALIFORNIA RULES, or CERTIFIED GREEN sustainable seal.
+In 2007, Michael David Winery of Lodi was the first winery to offer a price premium for grapes produced in LODI RULES certified vineyards.
+In 2011, Michael David started purchasing grapes from LODI RULES vineyards exclusively, and Bogle Vineyards, along with their Clarksburg winery, followed suit in 2017.
+Bogle Vineyards, LangeTwins Winery and Vineyards, and other wineries also offer a price premium.
+The future success of LODI RULES depends on more wineries recognizing the merits of the program and incentivizing grower sustainability practices.
+One major benefit of LODI RULES to a grape buyer is that the LODI RULES Binder acts as a tool for quality viticultural communication between the grower and the buyer - in other words, there is inherent value in certification-level record keeping, above and beyond the sustainability benefits.

-3 Hillis, A, M Lubell, and M Hoffman.
+3Hillis, A, M Lubell, and M Hoffman.
 2011.
 "Practice Adoption and Management Goals of Lodi Winegrape Growers."
-Center for Environmental Policy and Behavior. http://environmentalpolicy.ucdavis.edu/files/cepb/Lodi%20practices.pdf
+Center for Environmental Policy and Behavior. environmentalpolicy.ucdavis.edu/files/cepb/Lodi%20practices.pdf

-The Lodi Rules program has two main components: Standards and a pesticide risk model.
-First, Lodi Rules promotes winegrape grower adoption of over 100 sustainability practices, which are termed "Standards."
-The original Standards (First Edition) were collaboratively developed by a team of Lodi winegrape growers and viticulture professionals, and were accredited in 2005 by an independent third party, Protected Harvest.
-In 2013, the Standards were revised and accredited (Second Edition), and are continually reviewed to ensure they meet the current needs of a diverse group of grape growers.
-This third edition (2017) of accredited Standards represents the addition of two new bonus Standards - Viticultural Research (1.13) and Knowledge Sharing (1.14) - along with minor technical corrections for clarity and consistency.
+The LODI RULES program has two main components: farming standards and a pesticide risk model.
+First, LODI RULES promotes winegrape grower adoption of over 120 sustainability practices, which are termed "Standards."
+The original LODI RULES Standards (First Edition) were collaboratively developed by a team of Lodi winegrowers and viticulture professionals, and were accredited in 2005 by Protected Harvest, an independent third party.
+In 2013, the LODI RULES Standards were revised and accredited (Second Edition), and are continually reviewed to ensure they meet the current needs of a diverse group of grape growers.
+This third edition (2017) of accredited LODI RULES Standards represents the addition of two new bonus Standards - Viticultural Research (1.13) and Knowledge Sharing (1.14) - along with minor technical corrections for clarity and consistency.

-The Lodi Rules Standards, organized into six chapters, are the backbone of the program:
+The LODI RULES Standards, organized into six chapters, are the backbone of the program: